 We foster relationships with brands we use and trust.
 The testimonials on our site represent real experiences, but they don't guarantee you'll achieve similar results.
 When you make purchases through our links to our partners, we may earn a commission.
 Your support helps us continue this work.
 You can read our full disclosure here.

 Dunder Mifflin fans, listen up!
 You can actually make money while watching your favorite paper-pushing company and all the famous workers who sell paper in a paperless world.
 Yes, you can keep your favorite characters nearby while getting paid to watch The Office.

-From Michael Scott himself to the Assistant to the Assistant Manager Dwight Schrute, there is so much to love about The Office.
-I binge-watched the episodes with my husband and followed the characters along in their journeys through life.
+From Michael Scott himself to the Assistant to the Regional Manager Dwight Schrute, there is so much to love about The Office.
+I binge-watched the episodes with my husband and followed the characters as their stories developed.

 I got all of the feels when Michael came back for a little guest appearance in Dwight’s wedding at the end of the series.
 But even though the show ended, I didn’t have to say goodbye.
 I kept returning to rewatch those special moments, and now I get paid to keep The Office on repeat.

 14 Ways to Get Paid to Watch The Office

 If you’re a fan of the famous show, take a look at all the ways which you can get paid to watch The Office.
 No need to be superstitious about it — but it’s OK to be a little “stitious,” as Michael would say.